phuonggtrann/phuongtran.github.io/aboutme.md

 subtitle: Data Science | Computer Science
 ---

-My name is Phuong Tran and I am a data scientist I have the following qualities:
+My name is Phuong Tran and I am a data scientist.
+I have the following qualities:

 - Bachelor of Science in Computer Science (class of 2022)
 - I love to think of myself as a very hardworking person.
 I don’t back down from challenges and my thirst for knowledge is my driving force.
 Whenever I am faced with an obstacle, I know that my perseverance will triumph over that obstacle.